 • Looking for something a little “meatier”?
 These sliders by Thug Kitchen should hit the spot.

 And of course, no-one likes getting hangry, so be sure to have some vegan snacks on hand at all times - in your purse, in your car, in your office desk.
 Look no further than our superfood filled vegan energy balls.
-Or treat yourself with an indulgent late night snack with one of our Snickaroo Squares or two!
+Or treat yourself with an indulgent late night snack with one of our Snickaroo Bites or two!